Union Nationale (Quebec): Collapse and deregistration

 On June 19, 1989, Quebec chief electoral officer Pierre F. Côté withdrew the party's registration after the party was found to be nearly $350,000 in debt.
 As a result of this decision, it was no longer able to receive contributions or make expenditures.
 The next day, the interim leader of the party, Michel Le Brun, told a reporter that he would contest the decision before the Quebec Superior Court, arguing that the decision was unfair, and a violation of both the Canadian Charter of Rights and Freedoms and the Quebec Charter of Rights and Freedoms.
 It was the first time in Quebec that a party had lost its official status as a result of its debts.

 Le Brun resurrected the Union Nationale under the name Parti Renaissance on June 26, 1992.
 It ran candidates in two by-elections in 1993, but the party did not field any eligible candidates in the 1994 election and lost its registration on August 27, 1994.

 Although another attempt was made to revive the Union Nationale in 1998, it failed when the party failed to nominate enough candidates to be registered.
 The Action démocratique du Québec (ADQ) was established about at the same time and made a significant breakthrough in the districts that were once considered the base of the Union Nationale's support.
 This has continued with Coalition Avenir Québec, which has sometimes drawn comparisons with Union Nationale.

 In 2009, former Union Nationale MNAs Serge Fontaine and Bertrand Goulet (both of whom had been among the last Union Nationale members elected to the legislature) announced the formation of a new Conservative Party of Quebec.
 Fontaine had asked Éric Caire of the ADQ to join the party and become its leader, with a view to attract disaffected ADQ supporters, but this did not materialize and Caire now sits as a member of the Coalition Avenir Québec.

 The Parti démocratie chrétienne du Québec, a minor political party which garnered less than 1% of the popular vote, was founded in 2000 and emulated the Union Nationale by combining moderate Quebec nationalism with Christian social conservatism.
 It changed its name in 2012 to the Parti unité nationale.
 It has been defunct since 2018.

 2020 re-registration

 A new Union Nationale party was registered in 2020 by Jonathan Blanchette who ran as the party's only candidate in the 2022 Quebec general election, receiving 159 votes in Abitibi-Ouest.
 The new Union Nationale was founded in opposition to health restrictions during the COVID-19 pandemic in Canada and to promote direct democracy.

 The party stood in the 2025 Terrebonne provincial by-election, coming in 8th place with 95 votes (0.42%).

+The party's registration was withdrawn by the Director General of Elections in May 2026 after the discovery of "non-compliant contributions".
+Blanchette announced that he would file an appeal to challenge the decision.